Magpie Maynard reported after Demons' Brayshaw KO'd

 Maynard jumped forward in an attempted smother and collected Brayshaw high with his shoulder.

-Brayshaw was immediately out cold and required lengthy attention on the field before leaving the field on a stretcher and in a neck brace, while Maynard was reported for the high contact.
+Brayshaw was immediately out cold and required lengthy attention on the field before leaving the field on a stretcher and in a neck brace.

+The on-field umpire could be heard on the broadcast saying Maynard was reported for the high contact, while Brayshaw's teammate Bayley Fritsch kicked a goal from the subsequent downfield free kick.

-The Collingwood vice-captain will now nervously await match review officer Michael Christian's assessment of the incident.
+Collingwood vice-captain Maynard will now nervously await match review officer Michael Christian's assessment of the incident.

-If Melbourne lose, Brayshaw, who was replaced by substitute Bailey Laurie, will be ruled out of their semi-final due to the AFL's concussion protocols, which mandate a minimum 12-day break.
+McStay went off for a concussion test but returned to the field.

 Melbourne vice-captain Jack Viney made a point of getting in Maynard's face after the incident, pushing and shoving the defender and causing a brief scuffle.